Masters in Public Policy Online Programs

 Most online Masters in Public Policy programs require a final research or practical project in the form of either a thesis or capstone.
 In public policy, most projects of this nature are research-based, often through a survey of existing scholarship.
 However, these two project types may have a few important distinctions to separate them.

-- Thesis projects are generally intended to demonstrate the student’s fluency with existing policy research.
+Are generally intended to demonstrate the student’s fluency with existing policy research.
 Students typically work on these projects on their own and with an academic audience in mind.
 The finished project resembles a longer version of the research papers one might have written as an undergrad and throughout their graduate program courses.
 In some cases, a thesis might also involve a formal presentation before peers and faculty.

-- Capstone projects are usually designed to demonstrate a student’s ability to apply what they learned in a professional context.
+Usually designed to demonstrate a student’s ability to apply what they learned in a professional context.
 This could be in the form of a portfolio project, a case study, or an example project for a hypothetical client.
 Because public policy is so research-oriented in itself, in many cases online MPP program capstone projects are research projects for hypothetical clients addressing a specific issue or exploring potential solutions to a problem.
 They could be completed alone or on a small team, depending on the program in question.

 An important consideration in both cases is how these projects are handled in an online program.
 Because some programs may require a formal presentation, there’s a possibility that you might be asked to visit a physical campus at least once to complete your project.
 Additionally, while some programs may roll thesis or capstone projects in to a seminar class, in an online program, students might be expected to work a little more independently.
 If this is an important consideration for you, make sure you follow up with the program you’re considering to find out more.